 6. Tulsi protects the liver and kidneys

 Ursolic acid in tulsi has hepatoprotective properties and protects the liver.
-Tulsi’s detoxifying and diuretic properties help excrete excess uric acid in the blood, preventing the formation of kidney stones and providing relief to those suffering from gout.
+Tulsi’s detoxifying and diuretic properties help excrete excess uric acid in the blood, preventing kidney stones from forming and providing relief to those suffering from gout.

 7. Tulsi helps balance blood sugar